How to Change Screen Size on Roku

 Changing the Display with the Remote

-Insert batteries in your Roku remote in order to navigate the menu on your Roku device.
+Assuming they aren’t already there, insert batteries in your Roku remote in order to navigate the menu on your Roku device.

 - Press the Home button on the remote to access the Roku home screen.